 1932: OTC Timber opened for business with a single employee – the owner Bert (Albert) Wilshier selling timber and fencing materials off the site it still occupies today.
 Bert lived in a small house at the back of the section and in the winter when a horse and cart could not get around the yard Bert used to carry the timber on his shoulder to the front gate where it was collected.

 1937: Labour’s State House Rental Scheme provided a boost to the building sector, allowing Bert to purchase an old dairy factory adjacent to his site which included a railway siding.
 Hardware, Coal and Joinery manufacturing were added to timber as the company expanded to now employ 12 people, a brand new Fargo truck was bought to deal with increasing orders.

 1939: The Outbreak of war saw the building industry come under the control of the Commissioner of works and house building was frozen.
-The whole of the industry was concentrate concentrated on Defence buildings, Army Camps, Air Force Depots stores etc.
+The whole of the industry was concentrated on defence buildings, Army Camps, Air Force Depots stores etc.

 All reserves of timber had been used up.
 The government took back the factory building converting it to a cheese factory.
 They also took his Fargo truck as it was needed for the war effort.
 As well as running his own company, during the war years, Bert was the area’s Building Coordinator and he reported to Sir James Fletcher who later founded Fletcher Timber.